whittle/yesod-test-mocks/README.md

 7. In your specs, set any mocks necessary before making requests.
 8. (Optional) In your spec tear-down, check to make sure that your mocks were consumed.

+## Todo:
+1. Add tests that actually exercise the mock functions.